Knowledgebase Minecraft How to Create a Minecraft Network with V...

 Step 1: Order a Proxy Server

-First, you'll need a proxy server to manage connections.
-MintServers offers dedicated proxy hosting at https://mintservers.com/order/view/26.
+1. MintServers offers dedicated proxy hosting at https://mintservers.com/order/view/26.

 Step 2: Set Up Your Hub Server

-For a hub server, we recommend our Unlimited Standard plan, which provides ample resources for a lobby environment.
+For a hub server, we recommend our Unlimited Standard plan, which provides ample resources for a smooth lobby environment.

-🚀 Launch Your Unlimited RAM Minecraft Server - Just $9.99/mo!
+🚀 Launch Your Unlimited RAM Game Server — Just $9.99/mo!

 Step 3: Add Game Servers